Lord Advocate’s guidelines: Liberation by the police

 • the person has committed an offence; and

-• that keeping the person in custody must be necessary and proportionate for the purposes of bringing the person before a court or otherwise dealing with the person in accordance with the law (section 14(1); 2016 Act).
+• that keeping the person in custody is necessary and proportionate for the purposes of bringing the person before a court or otherwise dealing with the person in accordance with the law (section 14(1); 2016 Act).

 When considering whether it is necessary and proportionate to keep an individual in custody, a police officer may have regard to: